piechartssuck/courses/content/tasks/_index.md

 ### Ongoing

-You will need to meet weekly in the chat room to discuss your understanding, questions, and challenges with the readings, upcoming assignments, etc. I will provide prompts and scaffolding for your discussions.
-A one page summary consisting of who attended the meeting, content and general synopsis must submitted to eCampus unless otherwise noted.
+Your team should meet weekly to discuss your understanding, questions, and challenges with the readings, upcoming assignments, etc. Basically all group members should be on the same page during the check-ins (please see below).

 ### Check-ins

 We will need to meet at least six (6) times over the course of term. the primary purpose of this is not just to get to know you, but also to answer any questions you may have and to get an idea of what areas need to be addressed.
 My job is to serve as a mentor during your evaluation but that requires you to ask questions and be up to date on the course material.
-I will be using terminology that has been covered and without a frame of reference, the conversation may be difficult.
+We will be using terminology that has been covered and without a frame of reference, the conversation may be difficult.

 ## Deliverables